asherikov/intrometry/README.md

 Design
 ------

-- Publisher creates a dedicated ROS2 node and spawns a publishing thread that takes care of sending data using `plotjuggler_msgs` at a given frequency.
+- Sink creates a dedicated ROS2 node and spawns a publishing thread that takes care of sending data using `plotjuggler_msgs` at a given frequency.
   Recorded ROS bags can be viewed with `PlotJuggler` <https://plotjuggler.io/>.
   Keep in mind that `PlotJuggler` has a flaw that may result in a collision of